gbmj/gbmj-net/stories/time-travel-voodoo-rite/backstory/index.md

 litesite: standalone
 title: The Story Behind Time Travel Is a Voodoo Rite
 ---
-# The Story Behind "Time Travel Is a Voodoo Rite"
+# The Story Behind "Time Travel Is a Voodoo Rite" {.has-subtitle}

 by <a href="DOMAIN_URL_PH">Grayson Bray Morris</a> ⋅ 2018